-CI (as the Trustee and the Manager of the Funds) has responsibility for the governance of the Funds.
-Specifically, in discharging its obligations in its capacity as trustee and the manager, respectively, CI is required to:
+CI GAM (as the Trustee and the Manager of the Funds) has responsibility for the governance of the Funds.
+Specifically, in discharging its obligations in its capacity as trustee and the manager, respectively, CI GAM is required to:

-- a. act honestly, in good faith and in the best interests of the Funds; and - b. exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in similar circumstances.
+- (i) act honestly, in good faith and in the best interests of the Funds; and - (ii) exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in similar circumstances.

 National Instrument 81-107 Independent Review Committee for Investment Funds ("NI 81-107") requires the Manager to have policies and procedures relating to conflicts of interest.
-The Manager has adopted the CI Financial Code of Ethics and CI Personal Trading Policy (the "Codes"), which establish rules of conduct designed to ensure fair treatment of the Funds' unitholders and to ensure that at all times the interests of the Funds and their unitholders are placed above personal interests of employees, officers and directors of the Manager, and each of its subsidiaries, affiliates and portfolio sub-advisers.
+The Manager has adopted the CI Financial Code of Conduct and CI Personal Trading Policy (the "Codes"), which establish rules of conduct designed to ensure fair treatment of the Funds' unitholders and to ensure that at all times the interests of the Funds and their unitholders are placed above personal interests of employees, officers and directors of the Manager, and each of its subsidiaries and affiliates.
 The Codes apply the highest standards of integrity and ethical business conduct.
 The objective is not only to remove any potential for real conflict of interest, but also to avoid any perception of conflict.
-The Codes address the area of investments, which covers personal trading by employees, conflict of interest, and confidentiality among departments and portfolio sub-advisers.
+The Codes address the area of investments, which covers personal trading by employees, conflict of interest, and confidentiality among departments.
 They also address confidentiality, fiduciary duty, enforcement of rules of conduct and sanctions for violations.